bjw-s-labs/container-images/README.md

 # container-images

-Kubernetes tailored container images for various applications
+Welcome to my container images.

+## Credits

+Thanks a lot to https://github.com/onedr0p/containers for a lot of the groundwork!